teymourh/AWS-ElastiCache-Immersion-Day/workshop/content/Labs/lab1/Sec2_GettingStarted/_index.en.md

 ## Log into Event Engine and AWS Console

-Once logged into the Event Engine Team Dashboard, retrieve the SSH Key for connectivity to EC2 instance and access AWS Console.
+Once logged into the Event Engine Team Dashboard access AWS Console.

-ACTION: Click on “SSH Key” button and download key:

-{{% img "TeamDashSSHkey.png" "TeamDash SSHkey" %}}

-{{% img "SSHkey.png" "SSH key" %}}

-ACTION: Return to dashboard and click on “AWS Console” button to be directed to console login page and login:
+**ACTION:** On dashboard click on “AWS Console” button to be directed to console login page and login:

 {{% img "TeamDashAWSConsole.png" "TeamDash AWSConsole" %}}

 {{% img "AWSConsoleLogin.png" "AWS Console Login" %}}

+**ACTION:** Retrieve the Public IP address to be able to access sample application.

-ACTION: On AWS Console navigate to EC2 dashboard and instance:
+1. On the AWS Console navigate to ECS dashboard:

-{{% img "AWSmgmtConsoleEc2.png" "AWS Mgmt Ec2 Console" %}}
+{{% img "AWSmgmtConsoleEcs.png" "AWS Mgmt Ec2 Console" %}}

+2. Select the ECS “CacheDemoECSService1” Cluster:
+{{% img "AWSmgmtConsoleEcsCluster1.png" "Ec2 Resources" %}}
+3. Go to the Tasks tab, and select the running task, to find the IP associated with sample application:
+{{% img "AWSmgmtConsoleEcsCluster2.png" "Ec2 Resources" %}}
+4. Copy Public IP Address:
-{{% img "Ec2Resources.png" "Ec2 Resources" %}}
+{{% img "AWSmgmtConsoleEcsClusterIP.png" "Ec2 Resources" %}}